Atlas975/Notes/MediaCoding/DiscreteCosineTansform/JPEG_compression.md

 ![[Pasted image 20240328175734.png|350|350]]

 ## Entropy encoding
-- After the quantisation step, long strings of 0's will likely be present.
 - A DCT block can be separated into DC (lowest frequency block) and AC (all other blocks).
-This is used in entropy encoding to further compress the
+This is used in entropy encoding to further compress data after the quantisation step
+- This is result of this is the finished compression scheme

 ![[Pasted image 20240328180855.png|350|350]]

 ### DC encoding
 - For DC values, this works on the assumption that adjacent blocks carry similar intensity values
 - This allows for the use of **DPCM** (differential pulse code modulation) which involves storing the difference between each DCT number and it's predecessor